ManuelKlaer/windows-forms-minesweeper/README.md

 # Minesweeper
 Minesweeper is a C# Windows Forms Application that recreates the classic Minesweeper game but with a new UI.

-## Getting started
-To run Minesweeper on your computer, simply download the latest zip file from the [releases section](https://github.com/ManuelKlaer/windows-forms-minesweeper/releases) of the GitHub repository, extract it, and run the "Minsweeper.exe" executable.

-*Note: You need to have the latest .NET Desktop Runtime 7 installed on your computer.*

-*Note: When running the executable, you may see a Windows Defender popup that warns you that the application is from an unknown author.
-This is normal and expected, and you can safely run the application as long as you downloaded it from the [original source](https://github.com/ManuelKlaer/windows-forms-minesweeper/releases).
-To run the application, simply click on "More info" and then "Run anyway".
-If you have any concerns about the safety of the application, please do not hesitate to contact the developers.*

 ## Features
 - Multiple board presets: Mini, Beginner, Intermediate, Expert, and Custom
 - Hints